Set Me Free

 Another favorite thing about this book for me is the section at the back that offers historical details and context for elements from the story as well as things which inspired the book.
 I loved getting to know those extra bits of history and seeing how they fit into the way the story was constructed or influenced the book.

-I think readers who enjoy historical fiction will love this book.
+Readers who enjoy historical fiction will love this book.
 It reminded me of books like THE TRUE CONFESSIONS OF CHARLOTTE DOYLE by Avi.
 I haven’t read SHOW ME A SIGN, also by Clare LeZotte, which tells the story of Mary’s kidnapping and escape from a scientist who uses her as a “live specimen” in his experiments, but it’s now really high on my reading list!

 Recommended for Ages 10 to 14.